QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 <img width="400" src="images/UBEC.png">

 * Use double sided tape to stick the receiver to inside of the back of the controller case.
-* place the receivers antennas through one of the slots in the controller case and tape cable tie them to the arms or legs approx 90° apart.
+* Place the receivers antennas through one of the slots in the controller case and tape cable tie them to the arms or legs approx 90° apart.

 <img width="400" src="images/Receiver_in_case.png">